pinax/django-mailer/README.rst

 Simple usage instructions:

-You need to set at least the variables above.
+You need to set at least the variables below.

 In ``settings.py``:
 ::